 The market is a true feast for the senses, with an endless array of colors, scents, and flavors.
-Personally, I always find something new and delicious to sample whenever I visit, be it olives, cheese, or even a new and exciting local craft beer.
+I always find something new and delicious to sample whenever I go, be it olives, cheese, or even a new and exciting local craft beer.

 Today, the market continues to be a popular spot for locals to shop for fresh ingredients, but it’s also a major tourist attraction.